Eqcell/make-xls-model/README.md

 # Scope of work

-**Core functionality (engine)**: autogenerate formulas in Excel cells based on variable names and list of equations.
+0. Autogenerate formulas in Excel cells based on variable names and list of equations (core functionality/engine)

-**Final use (application)**: make clean Excel spreadsheet model with formulas based on historic data, equations and control parameters.
+1. Make clean Excel spreadsheet model with formulas based on historic data, equations and control parameters (Final use / application)

-# Main idea
+# Main idea explained

 There is a common type of 'spreadsheet models' in Excel with relatively simple logic structure:
 - some observed historic values are available for time series;
-- forecast is made by assigning future values to control parameters (growth rates, elasticities, ration, etc);
+- forecast is made by assigning future values to control parameters (growth rates, elasticities, ratio, etc);
 - equations link control parameters to the rest of the variables.

 Beyond certain threshold these spreadsheet models in Excel often become a mess: